aspose-cells/Aspose.Cells-API-References/english/go-cpp/RenderingWatermark/GetOffsetX/_index.md

 ## GetOffsetX function

-Gets or sets offset value to <see cref="HAlignment"/>
+Gets or sets offset value to HAlignment

 ```go